inlace/3proxy_script/README.md

 ## Logs

 The log files are stored in `/var/log/3proxy`.
-You can monitor the logs using the `tail` command:

-This command will display the log output in real-time.